reactive-graph/reactive-graph/CONTRIBUTING.md

+# Contributing

 We are always open for suggestions or pull requests.
 You can search after ``diff:first issue`` for good issues to get in touch with this project.

 Join our `Discord server <https://discord.gg/acUW8k7>`__.